 Today’s guest post in the 31 Days of Learning Differently series is by Susan Williams of Education Possible.
-We’ll be returning to this topic again during the series because I think the information is so valuable for parents!
+We’ll be returning to this topic of understanding personality types again during the series because I think the information is so valuable for parents!

 Yesterday we were participating in a group homeschool activity and a mom I hadn’t met before said “Let me guess…the tall boy over there, I bet he is yours.
 He looks just like you!”

 She was right — that was my guy!
 Everyone claims they can see the physical resemblance right away, and for that reason they often comment that we are “so much alike”.

 What usually isn’t as obvious, however, is that in many ways he and I are quite different.
 For example, he LOVES participating in his group homeschool teams and activities with other kids because he finds them truly energizing.
 While I, on the other hand, find these gatherings completely exhausting!

 You see, he is an extravert and I am an introvert.